-Study for a graduate program in Cologne
+Study for in Cologne, Germany

 As Germany’s fourth largest city and the largest city in the Rhine-Westphalia region, Cologne is a major destination for international students.
 Known as a media Mecca, this exciting city is home to more than 85,000 students.